Prodeus: Development

 Developers Mike Voeller and Jason Mojica met while working together at Raven Software on Singularity.
 By 2017, Voeller had decided to leave the industry to pursue an idea for a retro first-person shooter (that would become Prodeus).
 Around that time, Mojica reconnected with Voeller and decided to leave his job at Starbreeze Studios to join the project.
 Later, the two recruited Andrew Hulshult for the soundtrack and Josh "Dragonfly" O'Sullivan from the Doom modding community to work on level design.

 Prodeus was announced in November 2018.
 The launch trailer and later gameplay demos were created with a pre-alpha version of the game showcasing a typical level.

 The developers have stated that community engagement was considered a core principle of the game from the beginning.
 Thus, Prodeus includes an integrated level editor from day one.
 Anyone who owns the game on a PC will have the same tools used by the developers to make levels from scratch.
 The level editor is built specifically for Prodeus and is designed for speed and ease of use.

 Despite originally promising a native Linux version, it was announced on September 5, 2022 that the game would instead merely be tailored for the Proton compatibility layer, citing issues with platform support from the Unity game engine.

 Reception

-The game received "generally favorable reviews", according to the aggregator Metacritic.
+Prodeus received "generally favorable" reviews, according to review aggregator Metacritic.